sronen/pnlp-final-project/datasets/wikipedia_bio_lists/readme.txt

 Will speed up the next script.
 4) Run filter_specified_languages.py on the result.
 Output is a tab-then-||
 separated file containing only the requested languages and article names.

+Note:
+As Wikipedia is constantly changing, so lists are likely to become outdated soon.
+When using older lists, there's a chance some of the article will have been removed, or redirected to articles of other names.
+Some of the files in people_in_langs may contain duplicate entries -- because older, singular entries in person_wiki.tsv were re-directed by Wikipedia.
+E.g, as of 1/17/2013, the Wikipedia article for "Derry Brownson", "Mark Decloedt", and other members of the band EMF redirect to the article about the ban, resulting in multiple entries for "EMF (band)" in our tables.